mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 The metadata `__elOrigin` object above is the first step in our journey to the "Hello" string definition.

-In our `__elOrigin` object we keep track of the value that was assigned.
+The `__elOrigin` object keeps track of the value that was assigned.
 It's actually an array of `inputValues` - we'll see why later.

-Unfortunately, our `html` value doesn't contain any metadata that tells us where it comes from.
+Unfortunately, the assigned value doesn't contain any metadata that tells us where it comes from.
 Let's change that!

 This is a bit trickier than tracking the HTML assignments.
 We could try overriding the constructor of the `String` object, but unfortunately that constructor is only called when we explicitly run `new String("abc")`.